Michael O'Neill

 Right now, if you only provide one right answer for your customer, focus on finding out how you can help them create their own original response instead.

 While the Swedish furniture giant encourages any customer to get creative with their IKEA products, the approach may look different for you.
+In certain industries, offering flexible options and encouraging user creativity can be a powerful marketing plan, promoting repeat visits and brand advocacy.

 Tactic No. 3: Making Reusability Convenient and Affordable